sabre-io/sabre.io/source/xml/valueobjects.md

 A more complete atom example
 ----------------------------

-We've built a full atom parser for demonstrational purposes.
+We've built a full atom parser for demonstration purposes.
 You can find it on [GitHub][3] and [Packagist][4].